azzatof/Genomic_characterisation_M.genitalium_Australia-/README.md

 iqtree -s MG.Alignment.positional.filtered_polymorphic_sites_95.fasta -B 1000
 ```

-# Population Structure
+## Population Structure
 ### 1. Heirarchial Bayesian of Population Sturcture (BAPS)
-Lineages were identified using rhierbaps (v1.1.4) algorithm using a maximum depth of three.
+Lineages were identified using rhierbaps (v1.1.4) algorithm in R using a maximum depth of three.
 Up to 50 populations were considered and assignment probabilities were taken into considertion.

 The following R code was used:
 ```